pir8radio/flipper-sub-to-hackrf-portapack-c16-converter/README.md

 Amplitude: This tells how strong the signal is.

+It seems to struggle with large .sub files such as [CVS_Chaos](https://github.com/jimilinuxguy/customer-assistance-buttons-sdr/blob/main/cvs/flipper_zero/CVS_Chaos.sub)

 ### License
 This project is free to use and is licensed under the MIT License.